 Sadly, Jamie died later that year on December 2nd of a heart attack.
 He was only 61 years old.
 We ask for all of our riders to celebrate Jamie and his life and to use his passion, friendliness, and commitment to cycling to motivate them during their ride.

-Contact us to learn more about our charity cycling events and how to sign up to participate.
-We look forward to seeing you at our bike races in Aurora, Colorado, and the surrounding areas.
+Contact us to learn more about our charity cycling events and how to register to participate.
+We look forward to seeing you at one of our four events.

 Jamie Fitzpatrick – Honorary 2013 Angel of Life.
 Jamie, his wife Quinn and some very close friends rode the DEATH RIDE Tour IV in 2012.
 Jamie was an inspiration to everyone in his group and anyone else that came across him on the road.
 Jamie died suddenly later that year on December 2 of a heart attack.
 He was only 61 years old.